-These homemade Strawberry Greek Frozen Yogurt Popsicles are a warm-weather staple in our house.
+These homemade Strawberry Popsicles are a staple in our house.
 They are sweet, tangy, and nutritious and a cinch to make.
-This frozen yogurt recipe is versatile so you can change it up all year long and it’s super healthy for the whole family!
+These strawberry popsicles are versatile so you can change the recipe up all year long according to what you have on hand!